 Patients often present with

-Hemoptysis may occur with a squamous cell carcinoma and can potentially lead to earlier diagnosis, whereas wheezing or stridor occurs more often with the adenoid cystic variant.
+Hemoptysis, while uncommon, more often occurs with a squamous cell carcinoma and can potentially lead to earlier diagnosis, whereas wheezing or stridor occurs more often with the adenoid cystic variant.
 Dysphagia and hoarseness can also be present initially and usually indicate advanced disease.

 Prognosis depends on the histology.

 Squamous cell carcinomas tend to metastasize to regional lymph nodes and directly invade mediastinal structures, leading to high local and regional recurrence rates.
-Even with definitive surgical resection, the 5-yr survival is only 20 to 40%.
+Even with definitive surgical resection, the 5-year survival is only 20 to 40%.

 Primary airway tumors should be treated definitively with surgical resection if possible.
 Tracheal, laryngotracheal, or carinal resections are the most common procedures.
 Up to 50% of the length of the trachea can be safely resected with primary reanastomosis.
 If a lung or thyroid cancer invades the airway, surgery is sometimes still feasible if assessment indicates sufficient tissue is available for airway reconstruction.
 Adjuvant radiation therapy is recommended if adequate surgical margins cannot be obtained.